-These conversations are about peer pressure, stress, and the importance of working together as a team.
+Conversations may center around peer pressure, stress, and the importance of working together as a team.

 When caregivers and children work together, it creates a stronger family!

-The Children’s Advocacy Center understands that family, does not always mean a biological parent and child.
+The Children’s Advocacy Center understands that family does not always mean a biological parent and child.
 STEP is a program that will benefit the whole family.

-How will my family benefit from STEP?
+How will my family benefit?